Home

 9/1/22 – Congratulations to Mary for defending her M.S. thesis!

 6/3/22 – Congratulations to our graduates!
-Iman is off to Seer Bio, Chloe is off to Sorrento Therapeutics, Eric is off to Vividion Therapeutics, Victor is continuing in research and finishing some required additional coursework for a Bioengineering PhD program, and Sanchit is off to UNC pursuing a Chemistry PhD!
+Iman is off to Seer Bio, Chloe is off to Sorrento Therapeutics, Eric is off to Vividion Therapeutics, and Sanchit is off to UNC pursuing a Chemistry PhD!
 Excited to see what you all do!

 5/11/22 – Congratulations to Clara Bailey for receiving a Fullbright Fellowship!
-She will be traveling to France for a year to study how microorganisms may couple polyaromatic hydrocarbon degradation to phosphite oxidation for improving selective pressure with Jan Roelof van der Meer.
+She will travel to Switzerland for a year to study how microorganisms may couple polyaromatic hydrocarbon degradation to phosphite oxidation to improve selective pressure with Jan Roelof van der Meer.

 4/1/22 – Brandon is presenting our work on electron bifurcation at the Experimental Biology/ASBMB national meeting in Philly.
 Come say hi!